adrianco/meGPT/README.md

 - Blog posts from https://perfcap.blogspot.com extracted as text to authors/virtual_adrianco/blogger_percap_posts (with extraction script)
 - ~100 presentation decks (images) greatest hits: https://github.com/adrianco/slides/tree/master/Greatest%20Hits
 - ~20 podcasts (audio conversations, should be good Q&A training material)
-- ~50 videos of talks and interviews (audio/video/YouTube playlists)
+- over 100 videos of talks and interviews (audio/video/YouTube individual videos, playlists, and entire channels)

 If another author wants to use this repo as a starting point, clone it and add your own directory of content under authors.
 If you want to contribute the content freely for other people to use as a training data set, then send a pull request and I'll include it here.
 The scripts in the code directory are there to help pre-process content for an author by extracting from a twitter or medium archive that has to be downloaded by the account owner.